ritza-co/replit-docs-2/docs/tutorials/46-discord-role-bot.md

 ---
-title: Discord role-assignment bot with Python
+title: Discord role assignment bot with Python
 ---

-# Creating a Discord role-assignment bot with Python
+# Creating a Discord role assignment bot with Python

 [Discord](https://discord.com/) is a free-to-use chat server application that was initially developed for gamers but is becoming increasingly widely used by many different communities.
 Anyone can use it to create a chat server for discussion over text as well as voice and video.
 In addition to hosting human members, these servers can also host special automated users, called bots, which are capable of a variety of fun and useful tasks: everything from playing music to helping human moderators.